mas-bandwidth/netcode/STANDARD.md

 Once the client has obtained a connect token, its goal is to establish connection to one of the server addresses in the connect token.

 To begin this process, it transitions to _sending connection request_ with the first server address in the connect token.

+Before doing this, the client checks that the connect token is valid.
+If the number of server addresses in the connect token are outside of the range [1,32], or if any address type values in the connect token are outside of the range [0,1], the client transitions to _invalid connect token_.

 ### Sending Connection Request